amr-abdelhamid/refbook/manuscript/main.md

 A>
 A> ![](images/cartype1.png)
 A>
 A> Now, consider adding a capability to simulate two steering systems: Power and Electric.
 If we continue using inheritance, we will have to introduce duplication, the enemy of clean code.
-In the example, the logic of power steering is now duplicated in both:
+In the example, the logic of power steering is now duplicated in both `PowerSteeringAbsBrakingCar` and `PowerSteeringStandardBrakingCar`, and the logic of electric steering is duplicated in both `ElectricSteeringAbsBrakingCar` and `ElectricSteeringStandardBrakingCar`
-A> * `PowerSteeringAbsBrakingCar`
-A> * `PowerSteeringStandardBrakingCar`
-A>
-A> and the logic of electric steering is duplicated in both:
-A> * `ElectricSteeringAbsBrakingCar`
-A> * `ElectricSteeringStandardBrakingCar`
 A>
 A>
 A> ![](images/cartype2.png)